 - mention in their final report external interferences, if any, which have hindered their work.

 The Chair of the Panel is mainly the person who organises and coordinates the discussions and takes care for averting or releasing any tension that may come up during the entire review process.
-In addition, the Chair is responsible for the timely submission of the written report, and serves as a contact between the HQA and the Panel.
+In addition, the Chair is responsible for the timely submission of the written report, and serves as a contact between the HAHE and the Panel.